tessamcdonnel/STAT-217-R-Course/chapter1.md

 Below the script is the R Console: you can use this to execute R commands and test your R code for correctness before you submit it.

-The # symbol lets you comment on your code and R does not try to process it.
+The # symbol lets you comment on your code without R processing it.

 *** =instructions
 This exercise is only meant to help you get set up with DataCamp so there is no coding task.